 Ayon Audio is the name which should sound at least mildly familiar to all people into high calibre audio hardware and for a number of perfectly valid reasons.
 Ayon’s goods are visually peculiar, its portfolio we can easily label as extensive and years of ongoing activity upped the recognition ante rather well.
 This audio establishment is actually one of several brands under the Living Sound GmbH banner and Gerhard Hirt is its owner.
 The man got the valve bug as early as a teenager, is an engineer by education and his first valve amp known as the 52B Monoblock he developed in 1994 in Italian city of Vincenza.
 This introductory commercial audio attempt by Gerhard was based on Czech glass by AVVT (Alesa Vaic Vacuum Tube) and released under the Vaic Audio flag.

 The Ayon Audio trademark was registered in 1999 and – due to outgrowing Italian production line’s potential – the decision was made to move to Austria.
-In time Garhard bought a small factory in Hong Kong and some of Ayon’s semi-products are also made in Taiwan, though the key assembly and QC happens on the Austrian soil.
+In time Garhard bought a small factory in Hong Kong and some of Ayon’s semi-products were also made in Taiwan from 2000 t0 2005, however this company was then sold and metalwork returned to Europe, whereas key assembly and QC happens on the Austrian soil.
 That’s not all, though.
 Somewhere along the road Gerhard became the owner of a part of AVVT’s valve factory in Prague, which he then extensively upgraded, and the former Tesla’s chief tube engineer got onto Ayon’s payroll as well.
 A move this bold occurs extremely rarely in the industry.
 Most manufacturers known to me either fish for large quantities of NOS glass or buy from Psvane, Emission Labs, KR Audio, Elrog or Takatsuki directly to name several big players.
 That’s why Ayon Audio’s own tubes are clear indicators of quite the swing business wise.
 Due to distribution web spread across several dozens of countries, this operation’s well-established financial status doesn’t come as a surprise.
 Let me point out though that some of Ayon’s products are loaded with valves by i.e. Electro-Harmonix and Tung-Sol, i. e. this review’s hero.

 Ayon’s portfolio is generous enough to concoct a fully complete setup based on its goods exclusively.
 There’s one headphone amp, several integrated decks, preamplifiers, mono amps, cables and speakers.
 Around 40 different items in total enable quite the room to maneuver accordingly to one’s needs and available funds.
 But this aside, I’ve known Gerhard for several years, he’s a very kind man and we’ve always had something to talk about, even though this assignment is the first one work related.
 Interestingly the man takes good care of Ayon’s event rooms in person and always looks like someone who enjoys himself in there.
 Highly likely I’m repeating myself, but each of Ayon’s presentations I was lucky to visit and listen I simply enjoyed.